 Finding the best wireless headphones for your needs isn’t exactly straightforward.
 With hundreds of pairs competing for your cash, knowing what’s bad and what’s good can be something of a minefield.
 That’s where we come in.
 In our guide, we’ve done the hard work for you.
 You’ll find our pick of the best Bluetooth headphones available, the cheaper alternatives worth considering, and the best wireless headphones for running and the gym.

-Our current favourites are the Sony WH-1000XM2, but we’ll be constantly updating this page with the latest and best.
+Our current favourites are the Sony WH-1000XM3, but we’ll be constantly updating this page with the latest and best, as well as discovering older models that represent great value, such as the Sennheiser Momentum 2.0 Wireless.

 Best overall wireless headphones